wavemaker/docs/learn/on-premise/hyper-v/install-prerequisites.md

 #### Platform Instance

 - If given ssh user has privileges(root/sudo) to install/upgrade.
-- WME Installer will automatically install required softwares.
+- WME Installer will automatically install the required softwares.
 - Same applies for StudioWorkspace Instance / AppDeployment Instance as well.
 - Internet is not required for Installation in this case.

 #### StudioWorkspace Instance / AppDeployment Instance

-- No need to do any configurations.
-Platform will do it automatically.
+- No need to do any configurations.The Platform will do it automatically.

 ### The ssh user don't have privileges install/upgrade utility software